-With this procedure it is possible to apply reverberators, equalizers, \emph{delays}, to name a few of a variety of other filters for sound processing and to obtain musical/artistic effects.

-The impulse response can be provided by physical measures or by pure synthesis.
-An impulse response for a reverberation application, for example, can be obtained by sound recording of the environment when someone triggers a snap which resembles an impulse, or obtained by a sinusoidal sweep whose Fourier transform approximates its frequency response.
-Both are impulse responses which, properly convoluted with the sound sequence, result in the own sound with a reverberation that resembles the original environment where the measure was made~\cite{Cook}.
+The impulse response can be provided by physical measurement or by pure synthesis.
+An impulse response for a reverberation, for example, can be obtained by recording the sound of the environment when someone triggers a click which resembles an impulse, or obtained by a sinusoidal sweep whose Fourier transform approximates its frequency response.
+Both are impulse responses which, properly convoluted with the sound sequence, result in the same sound with a reverberation that resembles the original environment where the measurement was made~\cite{Cook}.

 The inverse Fourier transform of an even and real envelope is an impulse response of a FIR filter.
-Convoluted with a sound, it performs the frequency filtering specified by the envelope.
-The greater the number of samples, the higher the envelope resolution and the computational complexity, which should often be weighted, for the convolution is expensive.
+Convoluted with a sound (in the time or frequency domain), it performs the frequency filtering specified by the envelope.
+The greater the number of samples, the higher the envelope resolution and the computational complexity, which should often be weighted, for convolution is expensive.

 An important property is the time shift caused by convolution with a shifted impulse.
-Despite computationally expensive, it is possible to create \emph{delay lines} by means of sound convolution with an impulse response that has an impulse for each reincidence of the sound.
-In Figure~\ref{fig:delays} it is possible to observe the shift caused by convolution with an impulse.
-Depending on the intensity of the impulses, the result is perceived as rhythm (from an impulse for each couple of seconds to about 20 impulses per second) or as pitch (from about 20 impulses per second and higher frequencies).
-In the latter case, the process resembles granular synthesis, reverbs and equalization.
+Despite being computationally expensive, it is possible to create \emph{delay lines} by means of a convolution with an impulse response that has an impulse for each re-incidence of the sound.
+Figure~\ref{fig:delays} shows the shift caused by convolution with an impulse.
+Depending on the density of the impulses, the result is perceived as rhythm (from an impulse for each couple of seconds to about 20 impulses per second) or as pitch (from about 20 impulses per second and higher densities).
+In the latter case, the process resembles granular synthesis, reverberation and equalization.